classroomtechtools/ContextManager/README.md

 ## Getting Started

+Import it as a library:

-Project code is: `MY_Ti1O7GqK78zDPukpS-gnnHlT3Tf0e1`.
+- Project code is: `MY_Ti1O7GqK78zDPukpS-gnnHlT3Tf0e1`
+- Script ID is: `1B2L-N3JRuqsXpURb8dyngYZwg0c37mHg7jKtSKYZn5FFjPxH0XM7Ito1`

 The default identifier is `ContextManager`, you use the `.create` function to get the context variable, on which you declare the head, body, and tail as needed.

 This package is documented with jsdoc, and so [API details are fully documented](https://classroomtechtools.github.io/ContextManager/index.html).
 You'll notice that the online IDE has limited ability to read jsdoc properly, so please do use the API for a full explanation.